weberdaniel/reactive-cpp/README.md

 Carl Hewitt, Peter Bishop und Richard Steiger in 1973.
 They are based on loosly coupled actors that only communicate via message passing and not via a shared memory.

+## The C++ Actor Framework

+A notable implementation of an Actor Framework in C++ is the C++ Actor Framework (https://www.actor-framework.org).
+In contrary to programming middleware like CORBA or ACE, it uses modern C++ to improve memory management, performance, type safety, etc.

 ## Reactive Software Design

 <img align='left' src="https://github.com/weberdaniel/supervisor-demo/blob/main/doc/images/reactive_design.jpg" width="230">